dappforce/subsocial-docs/docs/faq/Overview.md

 Additionally, because Subsocial is made up of a separate back-end (the blockchain) and front-end (websites or mobile apps), the creators/operators of the front-end can moderate on their end.
 Here is an easy example: a website that runs on Subsocial that is just dedicated to cats would not show any content from the Subsocial blockchain that has to do with dogs.

+## What are SUB tokens?
+What can I do with them?
+SUB tokens are the native token of the Subsocial blockchain, and are used to interact with the network.
+You can use your SUB tokens to create a space, make posts, and interact with others on Subsocial, by following them, or commenting and voting on their posts.
+In the future you will be able to send other users tips with SUB tokens, and much more.

 ## Will there be an IDO?